 The Approach

-The Global Arts curriculum at Krea will be responsive to the aspirations of each student, and contain experiential learning modules and immersive exercise to inspire and inculcate a lasting engagement in them with the potential and power of the arts in everyday life.
+The Global Arts curriculum at Krea will be responsive to the aspirations of each student, and contain experiential learning modules and immersive exercises to inspire and inculcate lasting engagement with the potential and power of the arts in everyday life.
 Students will be encouraged to reflect on artistic forms and develop critical analytical skills while engaging with foundational questions.

 In keeping with Krea’s interwoven pedagogical practices, classes will be taught as workshops, seminars, dialogue-based film screenings, studio practice and lab work, ethnographic field work, and collaborative projects, with each student culminating their program of study with a unique project which may take the form of creative works, installations, research studies, archival work, community work, media production, business plans, and science and technology projects.